ffflorian/my-timezone/README.md

 # MyTimezone [![Dependabot badge](https://img.shields.io/badge/Dependabot-active-brightgreen.svg)](https://dependabot.com/)

-Get the exact time based on your location by calculating the time difference in minutes from UTC (good explanation on [CS4FN](http://www.cs4fn.org/mobile/owntimezone.php)).
+Get the exact time based on your location by calculating the time difference in seconds from UTC (good explanation on [CS4FN](http://www.cs4fn.org/mobile/owntimezone.php)).

 ## Getting Started
-Add the module to your project with `yarn add my-timezone`.
+Add the module to your project with `yarn add my-timezone` or install it globally with `yarn add -g my-timezone`.

+## Usage

+### TypeScript

 ```ts
 import MyTimezone from 'my-timezone';